asiatanvir/Algo_Trading_ML_Model/ReadMe.md

   *  LRM accuracy Score :  69%
   *  MLP Classifer accuracy Score: 71%

 #### Backtesting Comparison of AAPL and SPY

 AAPL's ending portfolio balance remained three folds of the original investment.
 It also exceeded signifcantly from the SPY stocks.Trading of SPY with MACD and SMA resulted in a significantly better performance with buy and hold startegy as compared to their counterpart AAPL which was capable of showing good results for both buy & sale tarding as well as buy & hold startegy.
 We noticed a similar outcome under both startegies.Both stocks generated better Win rate with SMA strategy(Apple: 66% and SPY 77%) while MACD has more consistency among trades.

-### Incomplete Stratagy:
+### Conclusion:

+Based upon the comparative performance anlysis overall MACD performed fairly decent.
+The models were trained well and performed efficiently on the testing data.
+Improving stock trading strategies is a continuous process that requires traders to regularly evaluation of strategies and making adjustments based on their performance.
+Analyzing and identifying weeknesses in the strategies, updating with the trend and technologies and constant testing and optimization through backtesting could make a strategy a winning strategy and refine machine models.

+#### Future Enhancements:

-The bollinger bands stratagy was not completed.
-We ran into many problems.
-We eventually managed to use the stratagy with backtesting.py during the last day of class, but still needed more adjusting.
+Implementing the above models and backtesting.py for bollingerband in cojunction of other mean aversion strategies.
+We  managed to use the stratagy with backtesting.py but still needed more adjustments.

-The stratagy:
+##### Strategy Highlights

 When price is above the bollinger bands, enter for a short.
 When price goes below the sma 20, buy the shares that you shorted.